chart21/hpmpc/README.md

     - `read_long(fd)` to read a 64-bit and Integer
     - `fd` (std::ifstream) if more/less bytes are required (keep in mind the bytcode uses big-endian)

 This program also expects this function to update the greatest compile-time address that the compiler tries to access.
-As the size of the registers is set once.
-And only a few instructions check if the register has enough memory.
+Since the size of the registers is only set once and only a few instructions check if the registers have enough memory.
 Use:

 - `update_max_reg(<type>, <address>, <opcode>)`: to update the maximum register address
     - `<type>`: is the type of the register this instruction tries to access